(1) Introduction. Under chapter 82.21

 (i) In order for this credit to apply, the other state's tax must be significantly similar to Washington's tax in all its various respects.
 The taxable incident must be possessing the substance; the tax purpose must be that the substance is hazardous; and the tax measure must be stated in terms of the wholesale value of the substance, without deductions for costs of doing business, such that the other state's tax does not constitute an income tax or added value tax.

 (iii) The amount of credit is limited to the amount of tax paid in this state upon possession of the same hazardous substance in this state.
-Also, the credit may not be applied against any tax paid or owed in this state other than the hazardous substance tax imposed by section 10 of I-97.
+Also, the credit may not be applied against any tax paid or owed in this state other than the hazardous substance tax imposed under chapter 82.21

 (iv) Exchange agreements under which hazardous substances or products possessed in this state are exchanged through any accounts crediting system with like substances possessed in other states do not qualify for this credit.
 The substance taxed in another state, and for which this credit is sought, must be actually, physically possessed in this state.

 (v) Persons claiming this credit must maintain records necessary to verify that the credit taking qualifications have been met.
-See WAC 458-20-19301
+Additional information regarding recordkeeping requirements is provided in WAC 458-20-19301

-, part (9) for record keeping requirements.
-The department of revenue will publish an excise tax bulletin listing other states' taxes which qualify for this credit.
+.
+The department of revenue will publish an excise tax bulletin listing other states' taxes that qualify for this credit.

-(a) The law allows the addition or deletion of substances as hazardous by rule amendments, no more often than twice in any calendar year.
+(a) The law allows the addition or deletion of substances or products as hazardous substances by rule amendments, no more often than twice in any calendar year.

-(b) When such definitions are changed, they do not take effect for tax purposes until the first day of the following month which is at least thirty days after the effective date of rule action by the department of ecology.
+(b) When such additions or deletions are made, they do not take effect for tax purposes until the first day of the following month that is at least thirty days after the effective date of rule amendment by the department of ecology.

 (ii) The tax is owed by any person who has possession of the newly designated hazardous substance upon the tax effective date as explained herein.
 It is immaterial that the person in possession on that date was not the first person in possession of the substance in this state before it was designated as hazardous.